michelesr/thesis/src/e2e.md

 ### Connection to the application

-The first step for Gasista Felice testing consists in assure that the application is up, inspecting the web page title:
+The first step for Gasista Felice testing consists in assure that the application is up, connecting to the home page and inspecting the title displayed by the browser:

     it('should have a title', function() {
       browser.get('http://proxy:8080/');